-J. Patrick Polley (1990), professor of physics and astronomy
+J. Patrick Polley* (1990), Professor and Department Chair of Physics and Astronomy

 B.A., St. Joseph's College; Ph.D., University of Florida

-Britt R. Scharringhausen (2006), assistant professor of physics and astronomy
+Britt R. Scharringhausen (2006), Associate Professor of Physics and Astronomy

 B.S., University of Iowa; M.S., Ph.D., Cornell University

 Britt Scharringhausen teaches both physics and astronomy, including introductory courses and advanced courses for physics majors and students with a particular interest in astronomy.
 Her research focus is the vertical structure of the F ring of Saturn.
 Together with Beloit students, she has designed and analyzed observations of Saturn's rings by the Cassini spacecraft, which currently orbits Saturn.

 Paul E. Stanley (2002), Professor of Physics and holder of the Dobson Endowed Professorship in Physics, Chair of the Natural Sciences